 Nestled on the banks of Big Bear Lake in the heart of the San Bernardino Mountains, the charming town of Big Bear is an all-season playground for outdoor enthusiasts.
 The spectacular landscapes and untamed wilderness around Big Bear Lake make it a popular filming location for Hollywood producers.
 But there are also tranquil hideaways here where you can lose yourself in the beauty of the mountains.

-Enjoy a wealth of outdoor activities throughout the year.
-Hit the slopes for skiing and snowboarding at the Big Bear Mountain Resort, or have some snow tubing fun at Grizzly Ridge Tube Park.
+You can enjoy a wealth of outdoor activities all year long.
+Exploring the top tourist attractions in Big Bear, you can hit the slopes for skiing and snowboarding at the Big Bear Mountain Resort or have some snow tubing fun at Grizzly Ridge Tube Park.